MIHLabCHA/Mesenchymal-Stem-Cells-Classification-and-Detection/README.md

 -a (or --arch) | Classifier architecture | resnet50
 -i (or --input) | Path to input folder | ./input/MODE -o (or --output) | Path to output folder | ./output

+## Acknowledgements
+The RetinaNet module used is from the [PyTorch RetinaNet implementation](https://github.com/yhenon/pytorch-retinanet.git).